InspireSaplingAI/Agentic-AI-Orchestration-Platform-/README.md

 **Activities:**
 - **Use Langroid:**
-  - Start with a single agent example (`examples/hello_langroid.py`) to understand agent structure.
+  - Start with a single agent example (`base_agent.py`) to understand agent structure.
   - Add a retrieval + Q&A agent using Langroid’s doc retrieval.
 - **Use FastAPI:**
   - Wrap the Langroid agent in a minimal FastAPI endpoint.

 **Deliverables:**
-- Jupyter Notebook or script running Langroid single-agent Q&A.
+- Script running Langroid single-agent Q&A.
 - FastAPI endpoint exposing the agent.
 - Short report on **“agent + tool + API structure.”**